-- 1 Tbsp. extra virgin olive oil, plus extra
+- 1 Tbsp. extra virgin olive oil, plus extra while cooking

-- 2 lemons, juiced, and extra
+- 2 lemons, juiced, and 1 extra lemon for serving

-- ⅛ tsp. dried oregano
+- 1/8 tsp. dried oregano

-- ⅛ tsp. herbes de Provence
+- 1/8 tsp. herbs de Provence

 - olive oil cooking spray

-- salt, to taste
+- sea salt and black pepper, to taste

 - Place the swordfish steaks in a small deep pan or dish.
 Lightly sprinkle some sea salt and black pepper over them.

-- Pour marinade over the steaks, cover with plastic and allow to marinate for ½ hour on the counter in a cool place or in the refrigerator.
+- Pour marinade over the steaks, cover with plastic and allow to marinate for 1/2 hour on the counter in a cool place or in the refrigerator.

-- Spray your cast iron grilling pan with some olive oil spray.
+- Spray your cast iron grilling pan with some olive oil cooking spray.
 Heat grilling pan on HIGH heat for a minute.

 - Place the steaks onto the grill pan and grill for about a minute, then pour some of the marinade over the steaks and cover with a Splatter Screen.
 Continue to grill swordfish for 3 minutes more on high heat.
 Sprinkle on top with some additional garlic powder.

-- Then 2nd time, TURN them over again.
+- Then TURN them over again.
 Continue to add more fresh lemon juice while grilling for additional 1 to 3 minutes, or until the steaks feels very firm and flakes off with a fork.

 - Serves 2 to 3